-Bonnie Yeager, violin and viola, brings together a passion for teaching with her accomplishments as a performer to teach students across a broad range of ages and abilities.
-Her primary focus as a teacher is to open the world of musical expression to her students and build string-playing technique that allows that expression to grow.
+Bonnie Yeager, teaching artist, brings together a passion for teaching with her accomplishments as a performer to teach students across a broad range of ages and abilities.
+The primary goal of Yeager String Studio lessons and programs is to open the world of musical expression to students and build string-playing technique that allows that expression to grow.
 Through music experiences, students gain valuable skills that transfer to all areas of their life and careers, enhancing their creativity, opening new opportunities, and contributing to academic success.

 Ms. Yeager has crafted a multi-faceted career as an orchestral musician, chamber musician, teaching artist and arts advocate.
 Driven by her deeply-held belief in the power of music and arts for everyone, she has balanced a performing career in the classical music world with a multi-disciplinary and multi-cultural approach to music and arts education.